-- An ISC, up to 60 days beyond the original term end date, is available upon qualification and approval.
-The amount of time granted is contingent upon the student's documented circumstance. - Successful course progress may be taken into consideration when reviewing the request. - An ISC request should not be submitted for a course in which assignments needs to be re-submitted or if all assignments have been submitted.
-Refer to the Assignment Make-up Policy for further information on assignment re-submission. - A maximum of two (2) ISC's will be granted, upon approval, per calendar year.
-Students are not granted in excess of one (1) ISC per course. - ISC requests are not automatically granted and require approval from the course professor. - The decision to grant the request is based upon the student's justified hardship. - Relevant support documentation should be provided to substantiate the hardship. - Students approved for an ISC are not eligible to apply for a standard course Incomplete in the event additional time, beyond time already granted, is needed for course completion. - There is no fee requirement for an ISC.
+• An Incomplete, up to 60 days beyond the original term end date, is available upon qualification and approval.
+The Incomplete for Special Circumstances Committee will determine the appropriate amount of time granted upon approval.

+- A maximum of two (2) Incompletes for Special Circumstances will be granted, upon approval, per calendar year.
+Students are not granted in excess of one (1) ISC per course. - ISC requests are not automatically granted and require committee approval; the committee is appointed by the President and includes the course professor as a voting member. - The decision to grant the request is based upon the student's justified hardship. - Relevant support documentation may be required to substantiate the hardship. - Students approved for an Incomplete for Special Circumstances are not eligible to apply for a standard course Incomplete in the event additional time, beyond time already granted, is needed for course completion. - There is no fee requirement for an Incomplete Special Circumstances.